opetitprestataire/label-studio/docs/source/guide/install_enterprise_k8s.md

 4. Install or upgrade Label Studio Enterprise using Helm.

-## Optional: set up username and password for Redis
+## Optional: Set up username and password for Redis

-Only these options are available to set a password and a username for Redis:
+Use one of these options to set a password and a username for Redis:

 **1. Password via Kubernetes Secret**.
 Use this when:
 * You want to avoid embedding credentials in `values.yaml`